bhospelhorn/cafebots/README.md

 ```
 listroles
     Get a list of your assigned roles and deadlines.
+roleinfo [roleID]
+    Get details on a specific role.
 amiaudconf
     See whether you have been marked as having confirmed audio quality.
-roleinfo [roleID]
-    Get details on a specific role.
+setmic "[Mic name]"
+    Set a String name for your microphone.
+If you wish to include spaces in the name, please surround argument with quotes.
+setiface "[Audio interface name]"
+    Set a String name for your audio interface.
+If you wish to include spaces in the name, please surround argument with quotes.
+setdaw "[DAW name]"
+    Set a String name for your DAW (audio software).
+If you wish to include spaces in the name, please surround argument with quotes.
+seemic [user]
+    Get the name of a user's microphone as specified by the user.
+seeiface [user]
+    Get the name of a user's audio interface as specified by the user.
+seedaw [user]
+    Get the name of a user's DAW (audio software) as specified by the user.
 ```

 Message Cleaning